ledeprogram/courses/foundations/Mapping/merging-qgis-complex/README.md

 ### Part II: The Census Data

-The Census API was being real ornery, so I headed on over to the [American FactFinder](http://factfinder2.census.gov/faces/nav/jsf/pages/searchresults.xhtml?refresh=t) and did a little refining to get the data for the census tracts in all of New York (we'll only use some of them!).
+The Census API was being real ornery, so I headed on over to the [American FactFinder](http://factfinder2.census.gov/faces/nav/jsf/pages/searchresults.xhtml?refresh=t) and did a little refining to get the data for the census tracts in all of New York State (we'll only use some of them!).

 ![](images/refine-factfinder.png)